 In Paul’s letter to the church in Philippi, he shows us a different picture of what true fellowship looks like.
 He starts by thanking the Philippians for their “partnership in the gospel” (Philippians 1:5).
 Some translations use the word “fellowship” instead.
 What was this partnership or fellowship that Paul thanked the Philippians for?

 The Philippian church was the first church Paul planted in Europe.
-It consisted of a merchant named Lydia and her household, a jailer and his family, and others who have become believers since its founding (Acts 16).
+It consisted of a merchant named Lydia and her household, a jailer and his family, and others who had become believers since its founding (Acts 16).
 While Paul wrote many letters to correct or rebuke problems in early churches, his letter to the Philippian church stands out as one of thanksgiving and rejoicing.

 I’m sure the Philippian church was not perfect.
 No church is.
 But what set the Philippians apart was their razor-sharp focus: they were committed towards furthering their shared goal—spreading the good news of Christ.
 In supporting Paul financially and working with him (4:15), the Philippian church was not just spreading the gospel, but they were living the gospel out in community.